polarfire-soc/polarfire-soc-documentation/how-to/re-programming-the-fpga-from-linux.md

     ![](./images/re-programming-the-fpga-from-linux/libero-gen-fpga-array.jpg)

-6. From the Design Flow window, double-click the Configure Design Initialization Data and Memories option.
+6. From the Design Flow window, double-click the "Configure Design Initialization Data and Memories" option.
 Select the SPI Flash tab and set the "Enable Auto Update" checkbox and then click the "Apply" button

     ![](./images/re-programming-the-fpga-from-linux/libero-enable-auto-update.jpg)